haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 > EpubPress!
 Respond to my pings!
 > \*crickets\* ... \*timeout\*

 What was going on?
-It had just created a beautiful book for me a few hours ago?
+It had just created a beautiful book for me an hour ago!
 Why the cold shoulder?

 Whenever this happened, I would go through the same steps: